SK1Y101/sk1y101.github.io/_projects/GravProject.md

     </div>
 </div>
 <div class="caption">
-    [ {{ pairinst }} ] Supernovae types, and remnant objects, given initial star mass and metallicity. <d-cite key="remnanttype"></d-cite> <d-cite key="supernovaetype"></d-cite>
+    <fig>[ {{ pairinst }} ]</fig> Supernovae types, and remnant objects, given initial star mass and metallicity. <d-cite key="remnanttype"></d-cite> <d-cite key="supernovaetype"></d-cite>
 </div>

 For stars between $$ 100 $$ and $$ 130 M_\odot $$ this results in several pulsations, where increased pair production causes the star to contract, raising core fusion rate until a new equilibrium is established, with several solar mass of material ejected from the outermost layers of the star in the process.
 This continues until the star falls below the required limit for pair production, and evolves further as a regular (albeit massive) star.

 Stars within the $$ 100 $$ and $$ 250 M_\odot $$ boundary experience a much more energetic suite of pair production events due to their increased pressures.
 While smaller stars can eventually reach a new equilibrium after the initial pair production, these stars experience a runaway feedback loop.
 Overpressure in the star is sufficient to completely consume the core as a seconds-long thermonuclear explosion, blowing apart the star in a highly destructive and energetic pair-instability supernova <d-cite key="pair_instability_supernovae"></d-cite>.
-We can see this in figure {{ pairinst }} as a blank area in the two graphs.
+We can see this in figure <fig>[ {{ pairinst }} ]</fig> as a blank area in the two graphs.

 Further massive stars, those above $$ 250 M_\odot $$ undergo photodisintegration before pair-production can completely consume the star.
 Photodisintegration is an endothermic (energy absorbing) process whereby a nucleus absorbs a gamma ray, enters an excited state, and immediately deexcites by emitting one or more subatomic particles.
 This prevents thermonuclear runaway, as distinct fusion processes require specific atomic isotopes, and the star eventually collapses completely in on itself to form a massive black hole <d-cite key="Fraley1968"></d-cite>.
 While this is the expected evolutionary path of a star this massive, very few, if any, of these stars besides the very first in the universe are expected to have formed.